 Collectors are usually two-lane roadways with minor widening at intersections with arterial streets.
 Collectors carry traffic volumes in the range of 3,000 to 20,000 ADT.
-The higher flows are associated with collectors that are over two miles in length and where some element of through traffic between arterials is present.
-Roads classified as Collectors in Hubbardston are Route 62, Brigham Road, New Westminster Road, Williamsville Road, Burnshirt Road and New Templeton Road.
+The higher flows are associated with and where some element of through traffic between arterials is present.
+Roads classified as Collectors in Hubbardston are Route

+62, Brigham Road, New Westminster Road, Williamsville Road, Burnshirt Road and New Templeton Road.